-This term we will be looking at the people and families; being called and confirmation and Gifts and Advent.
+This half term we will be looking at being called, community and self-discipline.

 Guided Reading sessions and reading across the curriculum will enable children to develop a love of reading.
 Please help your child by listening to them read for 10-20mins every night!
 Reading Records should be signed regularly and they will be collected every Thursday for a member of staff to sign.

 In Maths we will be looking at multiplying and dividing and fractions and decimals.
 Children will be challenged to apply the skills learnt to gain a deeper understanding of the application of mathematical concepts in the real world.

 Keep learning your times tables - You should know your 2s, 5s and 10s from Year 2, 3s, 4s and 8s from Year 3 and Year 4 will focus on the rest of the tables, up to the 12 Times Table.
 Year 4 will be completing a Times Tables Check at the end of Year 4.

 Practise your times tables everyday!

 Homework - Log on to TT Rockstars to practice those timestables and weekly activities will be set on My Maths, based on the topics being covered in class.
 All children are expected to complete the weekly activities set on My Maths and this will be followed up in class.

 PE days will be on a Monday & a Wednesday.
 Please note, both sessions will now be outdoors and children must wear trainers for these sessions.
 Children should come to school dressed in their full PE Kit (white t-shirt & blue shorts, trainers, jumper & tracksuit bottoms).
-Please note, some sessions may be in the hall and your child will need their indoor kit (white t-shirt and blue shorts) on these days.
-If we are outside they will need trainers and warm clothes in the winter months.
+Please note, Wednesday sessions will be in the hall and your child will need their indoor kit (white t-shirt and blue shorts) on these days.

 Children are expected to complete home learning activities to help with their Maths and English.